diodechain/website/_posts/2020-07-20-running-forever-with-the-raspberry-pi-hardware-watchdog.md

 But the Pis are very resourceful tools.
 And one of their underdocumented features is a builtin hardware watchdog.
 This little hardware service will _once enabled_ watch the system activity and automatically power cycle the Raspberry Pi once it gets stuck.

-So if you're running your Raspberry Pi as a remote sensor reachable remotely from any place in the world with Diode network, then we recommend to enable this hardware watchdog for your devices as well.
+So if you're running your Raspberry Pi as a remote sensor for the Diode Network, decentralized web hosting, or a Diode website — or using it to power Diode Collab secure team collaboration — we recommend enabling this hardware watchdog for maximum uptime.

 It's done in few steps directly on a _terminal_ on your Pi: